MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-protocol_cl_close_call_complete.md

+#### NDIS_STATUS_SUCCESS

+The call manager has successfully closed the call that existed on the given VC and deactivated
+       the VC.

+#### NDIS_STATUS_XXX

+The call manager failed the request to close the call for some CM-determined reason, and NDIS
+       propagated the status returned by its
+       <a href="..\ndis\nc-ndis-protocol_cm_close_call.md">ProtocolCmCloseCall</a> function to
+       the client.

 ### -param ProtocolVcContext [in]

 Specifies the handle to the client's per-VC context area This is the handle that the client